 where $\delta X^{(n)}$ and $\delta Y^{(n)}$ are $n$-th order perturbations of the variables near the critical points.
 For class $(\rm B)$, the perturbative equations of each order are given by

-Note that the right hand side of the second equation in the first order perturbation equation is zero which reflects the fact that one of two eigenvalues is zero and we must focus on the next-order equations.
+Note that the right-hand side of the second equation in the first-order perturbation equation is zero, which reflects the fact that one of two eigenvalues is zero, so we must focus on the next-order equations.

 The solutions of the above linear differential equations are given by

 with